barr-israel/barrcodes/content/posts/1brc_part1/index.md

 This kind of problem allows for some impressive performance gains by making assumptions about the inputs, such as:

  - No errors in the text allows skipping any validation.
- - The possible length of station names is known in advance because we have the list of station before the dataset is generated.
+ - The possible length of station names is known in advance because we have the list of stations before the dataset is generated.
  - We know the range of possible measurements and their precision.

 ## Generating The Dataset